-Clerestory windows were historically used on the upper levels of Churches on walls that were above the rooflines of the aisles below.
+Clerestory windows or Overstorey Windows as they are sometimes known were historically used on the upper levels of Churches on walls that were above the rooflines of the aisles below.

 IQ Glass can provide frameless structural glass windows to a high wall of a building.
 Commercially, these windows are perfect for gyms or train stations as they can provide a lot of natural light into a large space.
 Residential projects that are much smaller can also benefit from these windows as we can provide a section of bespoke narrow windows along the top of a wall.

-Invisio Clerestory windows are the perfect solution for maintaining wall space as well as providing natural light into the building.
+Invisio Clerestory or OverStorey windows are the perfect solutions for maintaining wall space as well as providing natural light into the building.

 These frameless windows can be made from a variety of technical glass including sandblasted glass or decorative glass.
 Sandblasting the clerestory windows can help enhance the privacy aspect.